 You should also ensure that you are using the right coffee to water ratio.
 Under extraction will occur if not enough coffee is being used, or there is more water than necessary being poured through the pour over.
 A good ratio is 25 grams of ground coffee to 400 grams of water.

-You should ensure that your grounds are tamped down and evenly distributed inside your filter.
-Grounds that are poorly distributed or too loose won't force the water to extract sufficiently out of them.
+You should ensure that your grounds are evenly distributed inside your filter.
+Grounds that are poorly distributed won’t force the water to extract sufficiently out of them.

 Tip #5: Correct Water Temperature